sematext/docs/docs/synthetics/faq.md

 ```
 To mask the passwords and other sensitive data you use for authentication please see [Storing User Journey script credentials securely](https://sematext.com/docs/synthetics/user-journey-scripts/#storing-your-user-journey-script-credentials-securely)

+### Can I enforce same-origin policy for Browser monitors (CORS)?
+Yes.
+We keep this setting disabled by default, but you can choose to enforce it in the `Configure Options` tab while creating or editing your Browser monitors.
+The reason why you would potentially want to enable this is that it being disabled could keep your Browser monitors from working properly if your website requires strict CSP+CORS to be enabled.

+### Why are some elements missing from my page during Browser monitor runs, even though they show up when I open it manually?
+Please see the `same-origin` question right above this one, this issue could very well be fixed by toggling the option to enforce `same-origin` policy on.
+Also make sure to double check from which locations you're using the monitor, as your website may display different content for different locations.

 ### How do I do X in a User Journey script?
 Please see the section on [User Journey script examples](./user-journey-scripts/#user-journey-script-examples).